prashantofficial05/Diabetes-Healthcare-Chatbot/README.md

 HEAD
-# DHCP - Diabetes Health Care Assistant
+# DHCA - Diabetes Health Care Assistant

-DHCP or Diabetes Health Care Programme is an integrated healthcare application focused on Diabetes and its health implications.
+DHCA or Diabetes Health Care Assistant is an integrated healthcare application focused on Diabetes and its health implications.
 Unlike normal detection or prediction software, DHCP uses Generative AI (Gemini) which produces responses and data in real time.
 What more?
 You get a completely interactive and real-time chatbot named Capsule.
 You have any doubts regarding symptoms, medical dosage, health implications, side effects or anything that comes to your mind, Capsule will answer you tirelessly.

 ## Tech Used:
 - Python (3.12 or higher)